Continued from “Shackles of Sharia”

 No less, the Muslim parents, as the Parent of the Musalman, play their synchronizing part to the boot in Millar’s picture of the life and times of a Muslim boy thus:

 Thus, we see there is this external force, driven by the power and the fear of Allah, to impinge upon the mind of the Musalmans.
-Besides, the admiration for and the desire to emulate Muhammad is omnipresent in the Islamic ghettos to rule his mind.
-And in the masjids and the madrasas, his imagination gets impregnated by the Quranic injunctions.
-It is this inculcation of belief in the doctrine of Islam within and without the Islamic home that occasions the all-consuming Parent of the religious subconsciousness of the Musalmans.
+Besides, the admiration for and the desire to emulate Muhammad is omnipresent in the mohallas to rule the young Muslim mind, and if anything, in his growing-up as a Musalman, his imagination gets impregnated with the Quranic injunctions in masjids ‘n madrasas.
+It is this inculcation of belief in the doctrine of Islam within and without the Islamic home that occasions the all-consuming Parent of the Musalmans religious subconscious.

 What about the ‘Harris’ recording’ of the internal responses of the little Musalman to this unceasing religious conditioning by the society around?